dmahugh/github/README.md

 ## sample usage

-Here's an example of Python code to retrieve and display all public repos in the Microsoft organization:
+Here's an example of code to retrieve and display repos by *organization*:

 ```
 import gitinfo as gi